-- 3.71 The law35 requires us to give the organisation complained about and any person36 specifically named in a complaint the opportunity to comment on any allegations raised about them.
+- 3.73 The law33 requires us to give the organisation complained about and any person34 specifically named in a complaint the opportunity to comment on any allegations raised about them.
 (Legal requirements) We must not confirm, verbally or in writing, that we will investigate a case until the deadline we have given for comments to be made has passed or all parties have responded.
-(Policy requirement) - 3.72 The caseworker should give the organisation and any named persons the opportunity to comment by sending a 'proposal to investigate' letter promptly after we decide the case may require investigation.
+(Policy requirement) - 3.74 The caseworker should give the organisation and any named persons the opportunity to comment by sending a 'proposal to investigate' letter promptly after we decide the case may require investigation.
 The letter should include the scope of the complaint we propose to investigate as well as the claimed injustice and the outcome sought (which must be something both we and the organisation can achieve).
 This letter should also clarify that we are asking for comments about the allegations made (not just on our proposal to investigate).
-(Policy requirements) - 3.73 The caseworker should also send a copy of our 'proposal to investigate' letter to the complainant and, where relevant, the aggrieved, representative and MP.
+(Policy requirements) - 3.75 The caseworker should also send a 'proposal to investigate' letter to the complainant and, where relevant, the aggrieved, representative and MP.
 This should be sent promptly after we decide the case may require investigation.
 In this letter they should make it clear that we have not yet started our investigation and this decision will be made once any comments on our 'proposal to investigate' have been considered.
+(Policy requirements) - 3.76 Templates are available on Dynamics 365.

+34 'Person' includes companies, partnerships, sub-contractors as well as individuals.

-(Policy requirements) - 3.74 Templates are available on Dynamics 365. - 3.75 We will sometimes decide not to investigate all of the issues the complainant has raised.
+- 3.77 We will sometimes decide not to investigate all of the issues the complainant has raised.
 In these instances, the caseworker must clearly tell the complainant in the proposal to investigate letter which issues we do and do not propose to investigate and the reasons for those decisions.
-(Policy requirement) - 3.76 We will usually give ten working days as a timescale to all parties for comments to be received by.
+(Policy requirement) - 3.78 We will usually give ten working days as a timescale to all parties for comments to be received by.
 This deadline should be included in the letter.
 If a request is received to extend the time allowed to provide comments, we should consider it on a case by case basis.
 If we agree a new date for comments to be received by, this should be recorded on Dynamics 365.
-(Policy requirements)

-36 'Person' includes companies, partnerships, sub-contractors as well as individuals.

-- 3.77 When a case involves a family health service provider, (for example a GP practice) the caseworker should confirm with the organisation the type of contract it holds to provide NHS services.
+(Policy requirements) - 3.79 When a case involves a family health service provider, (for example a GP practice) the caseworker should confirm with the organisation the type of contract it holds to provide NHS services.
 (Policy requirement) This will usually be either a personal (PMS/PDS) or general (GMS/GDS) contract.
-If the organisation is unsure what contract type they have, we can ask them to send it to us. - 3.78 We should ensure we have relevant details about the contract the organisation holds to ensure the correct details are recorded on the case.
-(Policy requirement) This is because the type of contract held can affect who we should be investigating. - 3.79 If we have already obtained an agreement that the organisation does not want to receive our provisional views in cases we do not propose to uphold, then this should be mentioned in the proposal to investigate letter.
+If the organisation is unsure what contract type they have, we can ask them to send it to us. - 3.80 We should ensure we have relevant details about the contract the organisation holds to ensure the correct details are recorded on the case.
+(Policy requirement) This is because the type of contract held can affect who we should be investigating. - 3.81 If we have already obtained an agreement that the organisation does not want to receive our provisional views in cases we do not propose to uphold, then this should be mentioned in the proposal to investigate letter.
 This is to remind the organisation of this agreement and give them to opportunity to say if they do want to see our provisional views.
 (Policy requirement)